firebase/geofire-objc/README.md

 ### Upgrading from Geofire 1.x to 2.x

+**NOTE: Currently, GeoFire 2.x is not available via CocoaPods, and must be downloaded as source and included in a Firebase 3.x project.
+You can follow [#48](https://github.com/firebase/geofire-objc/issues/48) for the latest on the CocoaPods release.**

 With the [expansion of Firebase at Google I/O 2016](https://firebase.googleblog.com/2016/05/firebase-expands-to-become-unified-app-platform.html), we've added a number of new features to Firebase, and have changed initialization to incorporate them more easily.
 See our [setup instructions](https://firebase.google.com/docs/ios/setup) for more info on installing and initializing the Firebase 3.x.x SDK.